Hello everyone!

 - Host:

-sftp://IP_PUBLICO_DA_VM— thesftp://prefix is mandatory to indicate that we want SFTP, not FTP. - Username: the user you created in Azure.
+sftp://VM_PUBLIC_IP— thesftp://prefix is required to indicate that we want SFTP, not FTP. - Username: the user you created on Azure.

 - Password: the password defined during VM creation.